The commercial groundfish integration program: catch monitoring

 The following processes take place for every fishing trip:

-- Prior to departure, the vessel makes arrangements for an at-sea observer or an EM system to be onboard.
+- Prior to departure, the vessel makes arrangements for an at-sea observer or an EM system to be onboard

-- On departure the vessel hails out with Archipelago Marine Research Ltd. (AMR).
+- On departure the vessel hails out with Archipelago Marine Research Ltd. (AMR)

-- While fishing, the harvester fills out the logbook and ensures that the EM system is working (if applicable).
+- While fishing, the harvester fills out the logbook and ensures that the EM system is working (if applicable)

-- Once fishing has completed, the vessel hails in.
+- Once fishing has completed, the vessel hails in

-- AMR monitors the offload (Dockside Monitoring Program) and collects the at sea monitoring data; the observer logbook if an at-sea observer was used, or the EM system hard drive if an electronic monitoring system was used.
+- AMR monitors the offload (Dockside Monitoring Program) and collects the at sea monitoring data; the observer logbook if an at-sea observer was used, or the EM system hard drive if an electronic monitoring system was used

-- Data from the Dockside Monitoring Program and EM system are used to audit the harvester 's logbook to ensure its accuracy.
-If an at sea observer is used, the observer logbook is taken as the official catch record.
+- Data from the Dockside Monitoring Program and EM system are used to audit the harvester's logbook to ensure its accuracy.
+If an at sea observer is used, the observer logbook is taken as the official catch record

 If the harvester logbook does not meet standards or is not found to represent actual catch, the audit is forwarded to Groundfish Management Unit.
-This may result in full review of the video footage at the skipper's expense.
+This may result in partial to full review of the video footage at the skipper's expense.

 - Date modified: